izzaakhyar/github-user-android/README.md

 - **Follow Relationships**: See lists of people the user follows and who follow them.
 - **Favorites**: Add users to your favorite list for quick access.

 This app was developed as part of the Android Fundamental Class submission in Dicoding.
+[Class link](https://www.dicoding.com/academies/14-belajar-fundamental-aplikasi-android)

 **Tools and Technologies Used**